francescopennisi00/ProgettoDSBD/README.md

   - wms_DB_root_psw.txt
   - worker_DB_root_psw.txt <br> <br>

-  The lasts five must contain the password of root user to the databases. <br>
+  The last five must contain the password of root user to the associated databases. <br>
   To get the weather forecast you need to use the services offered by OpenWeather, so we recommend that you register at this link (https://openweathermap.org/api) to free service option and get your API key, that you have to put it in the secret apikey.txt.<br>